-In 2016, the ATT made £12,000 available aimed at funding activity contributing to ATT key aims.
+In 2019, ATT made £14,000 available aimed at funding activity contributing to ATT key aims.

 We don’t expect bidders to make more than one funding application each year and will only consider additional applications in highly exceptional circumstances, for example where there is a partnership application involving two or more bidders.